The Ultimate SEO Checklist for a Busy Blogger

 SEO Friendly Content

 So you have your list of keywords in the niche you’d like to write about.
 Before you start brainstorming, put yourself in your audience’s shoes.
 What are they likely to want to read about?
 What makes them tick?
-The more audience value you are able to provide, the more likely your content will pick up links through shares.
+The more audience value you can provide, the more likely your content will pick up links through shares.
 Here are some tried and tested blogging techniques that work:

 Market research into what other posts in your niche have been popular recently is essential.
 Use a tool like Buzzsumo, which allows you to explore the most shared and linked-to content in your keyword area.
 Want to know what’s viral in the world of carp fishing?
 Now you can.